KillianByrne/SeatGrab/technical_manual/Technical_Specification.md

     * 4.1 Problems and Resolutions
     * 4.2 Download Information
     * 4.3 Dependencies used in our project
+    * 4.4 Main resources used throughout our project

 ___
 ## 1. 1 Introduction